camcl/poolimputeSNPs/README.md

 ## Usage with a container (recommended, even necessary if running on a cluster)

-Avoid creating the (very large-sized) conda environment.
+Using the provided container avoids creating the (very large-sized) conda environment.

 ### Verify the installation of Apptainer

-If the installation is correct, the command `apptainer --version` should print out `apptainer version X.Y.Z` depending on the latest release.
+If the installation is correct, the command `apptainer --version` should print out `apptainer version X.Y.Z`, depending on the latest release.

 ### Build the container image

-The image of the container (ca. 740 MB) in which the workflow is run must be built from the `container.def` file:
+The image of the container (ca. 850 MB) in which the workflow is run must be built from the `container.def` file:

 ```
 apptainer build container.sif container.def
 ```

 The building operation can take up to a few minutes, during which the conda packages are installed first, followed by the Python packages via pip.
+On a (HPC) cluster, the option `--fakeroot` will be used by default when building and later when executing or running programs in the container.
 If the build is succesful, the end of the output looks like

 ```